alphagov/verify-service-provider/README.md

 The following Environment Variables can be defined:

+* `PORT` - The TCP port where the application will listen for HTTP traffic
+* `LOG_LEVEL` - The threshold level for logs to be written (e.g. DEBUG, INFO, WARN, or ERROR) (default: INFO)
 * `MSA_ENTITY_ID` - The SAML Entity Id that identifies the Relying Partie's Matching Service Adapter
 * `MSA_METADATA_URL` - The URL to the Matching Service Adapter's SAML metadata.
 * `HUB_ENTITY_ID` - The SAML Entity Id that identifies the Verify Hub (default: https://signin.service.gov.uk)